Shiva-vangala/Shiva-Vangala/README.md

 ## 👥 Contributions & Community

-- 🤝 Actively contributing to open-source projects
+- 🤝 Contributing to open-source and personal dev projects
-- 🌱 Learning and building in public via GitHub
+- 🌱 Building in public and mentoring juniors
-- 💬 Mentored juniors in college projects and ML tasks
+- 💬 Actively engaging in GitHub issues & PR reviews
-- 🔁 Reviewing PRs, raising issues, and collaborating on dev forums
-- 🧑‍💻 Participating in online hackathons and dev challenges
+- 🧑‍💻 Participating in national-level hackathons

 ---